Articles

 One Organisation.
 Three Million Lives.
 Zero Accountability

-Every GP visit, every prescription, every hospital appointment in Wales depends on one organisation.
+Every GP visit, every prescription, every hospital appointment in Wales depends on Digital Health and Care Wales (DHCW).
 It is failing — and the people responsible face no consequences.
 Here is the evidence, our seven demands, and a blueprint for reform.

 Since April 2021, Digital Health and Care Wales has received approximately £600 million of Welsh public funding.
 Its total demonstrated return, stated by its own Director of Finance: £0.5 million.
 Nine flagship programmes are failing.
 Four more have been killed.
 For every £1,000 of public money invested, 83p has come back.